RobertElder/CS452/io/kernel-1-submission/readme.rst

 The kernel follows the following:

 1. Sets the location of our SWI routine.
-2. Increments the stack pointer to accommodate our Kernel State.
+2. Sets the stack pointer to accommodate our Kernel State.
 3. Initialize the kernel (File ``private_kernel_interface.c``:``k_InitKernel()``).

    1. Save the SP and LR values so the kernel can exit back to RedBoot.